A parliamentary inquiry has made no finding or offered comment on Dr Kiran Phadke’s treatment of cancer patients.

 “They must also be able to trust that if their doctor’s actions are called into question, their hospital will act quickly to inform and protect them.”

-“It is abundantly clear to the committee that the hospital’s failures in identifying the issue and responding to the allegations of off-protocol chemotherapy prescribing were substantial, multifaceted and prolonged,” he said.
+“It is abundantly clear to the committee that the hospital’s failures in identifying the issue and responding to the allegations of off-protocol chemotherapy prescribing were substantial, multifaceted and prolonged,” Mr Green said.